ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL:Indexing.MaxNumberOfConcurrentlyRunningIndexes}

-Set how many indexes can run concurrently to prevent overwhelming system resources.
+Set how many indexes can run concurrently to prevent overwhelming system resources and slow indexing.

 - **Type**: `int`
 - **Default**: `null` No limit